Pulaski (TV series)

 Pulaski is a British television drama series produced by the BBC in 1987.

-Created by Roy Clarke, the series was a parody of detective dramas centred around Larry Summers, an American actor starring in a British detective series in the title role of Pulaski, who finds himself involved in real life cases.
+Created by Roy Clarke, the series was a pastiche detective drama in which Larry Summers, an American actor starring in a British detective series in the title role of Pulaski, who finds himself involved in real life cases.
 He was assisted by his co-star Kate Smith, who played his sidekick Briggsy in the series.

 The theme music was performed by The Shadows.